Understanding the meter type you have and exactly how to read it is just as important as having your gas and electric bills explained to you.

 If your meter has two white buttons to the right of your display, press the right button to see your reading.
 This might be labelled ‘OK’ or have an arrow printed on it.

 Gas meters can be located inside or outside your premises.
-Usually, gas meters inside are in a kitchen area or hallway.
+Usually, gas meters are inside a kitchen area or hallway.

 How to read your digital metric meter